UGLY FREAKIN WALLS IN YOUR HOUSE

 Next I got a good quality name brand color paint for the walls.
 It was a combination primer and finish coat all-in-one product.
 If used carefully and rolled on slowly, you can get away with one coat.
 When it dries, you can easily come back and touch up areas that were missed.

-Before starting the wall painting, I used green frog tape to seal off the ceiling.
+Before starting the wall painting, I used blue painter’s tape to seal off the ceiling because it sticks well and doesn’t leave residue behind like regular masking tape.
 I placed the tape roll tight against the wall as I unrolled it pressing the tape onto the ceiling.
 This gives you a straight line finish where the wall color meets the white ceiling.

 This sounds like a lot of work and it is.
-I did not rush the job and did a little each day that I actually felt like working.
-It is a frustrating process when you push yourself to get the job done,
+I did not rush the job and did a little each day that I actually felt like doing the work.
+It is a frustrating process when you push yourself to get the job done in a reasonable amount of time.

-But this is a job just about anyone can do.
-You don’t have to be an expert or hire a professional contractor if you have handyman skills.
-It just takes willingness to start and the perseverance to finish.
+Still, this is a job just about anyone can do.
+You don’t have to be an expert or hire a professional contractor if you have any handyman skills at all.
+It just takes willingness to start a job like this and the perseverance to see it through.

 The end result can be spectacular.
 Smooth walls are a luxury in most homes these days.
 Textured walls and ceilings are easier for a contractor to get a decent finish onto the drywall and therefore that solution is installed more often than not.
 Why not make your home look like it is worth more than it really is?